Starstew/yono/README.md

 # Yono
 Folding and branching collaborative art framework developed for SITO.org

-See the 'live' project at http://sito.org/yono
+Explore the nested pixel-arts at http://sitoorg.github.io/yono/uchu_proto/index.html

 ## What it is
 Yono is a collaborative art project to which artists contribute 64x64 pixel art squares (we call them *yonodes*) that build